Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-create-cosmos-db-triggered-function.md

 > [!INCLUDE [SQL API support only](../../includes/functions-cosmosdb-sqlapi-note.md)]

 ## <a name="sign-in-to-azure"></a>Iniciar sessão no Azure
-Inscreva-se no [portal Azure](https://portal.azure.com/) com a sua conta Azure.
+Inicie sessão no [portal do Azure](https://portal.azure.com/) com a sua conta do Azure.

 ## <a name="create-an-azure-cosmos-db-account"></a>Criar uma conta do Azure Cosmos DB